Category:Dinky Boats

 No. 671 Mk.1.
 Corvette,

 measuring no less than 260mm in length!
 Features include a 3-barrel anti-submarine mortar which, when tilted, fires three plastic mortar charges, in sequence, over the bows.
 In addition, it sports two rotatable deck guns, two moulded lifeboats on davits, and a mast.
-Mounted on four concealed Speedwheels, the corvette is finished overall in grey with a light brown deck, black camouflaging and an identificaton label on either side of the bow.
+Mounted on four concealed Speedwheels, the corvette is finished overall in grey with a light brown deck, black camouflaging and an identification label on either side of the bow.

 No.672 O.S.A.
 Missile Launcher,